ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please sign subnet creation hash on the ledger device ***
 ```

-On the ledger a `Sign Hash` window will be active.
+On the ledger a `Sign Hash` window is going to be active.
 Navigate to the ledger `Accept` window by using the ledger's
 right button, and then authorize the request by pressing both left and right buttons.

 ```text